Educational Home > Diamond Education > The 4 C's > Cut

 Still a quality diamond, but a fair cut will not be as brilliant as a good cut.

-Deep cut: Diamonds that are generally so deep and narrow or shallow and wide
+Deep cut: Diamonds that are too deep and narrow or too shallow and wide.

-that they lose most of the light out the sides and bottom.
+These diamonds loose most of the light out of the sides and the bottom.

 Additional Stone Cuts: